swei1999/ReporterDeaths/README.md

 <!-- badges: end -->

-The goal of ReporterDeaths is to …
+The goal of ReporterDeaths is to provide information on reporter/media worker deaths from 1992-2020 (provided by the Committee to Protect Journalists).
+This dataset has many insights such as cause of death, media organization, country of death, and more.

 ## Installation